 Both cannabinoids, along with many others, contribute to the entourage effect.
 Cannabinoids, flavonoids, terpenoids work together to provide specific effects.
-Many users rely on the entourage effect to ensure they are truly working toward their specific health goals.
+Many users rely on the entourage effect to ensure they are truly working toward their specific goals.

 At Infinite CBD we combine our industrial hemp-derived CBD isolate with cannabis terpenes to fully capture how individual compounds work better together.
 Terpenes are basically the personality of any plant – containing flavors, scents and other defining characteristics.
 Each plant produces a terpene profile that we can extract and apply to CBD to create an entirely new product.